Implementing Quote-to-Cash for Broadband Internet Providers with Salesforce and Nextian

 • Limited cross-departmental information access — for example. account managers are not able to see delivery progress, as they usually work within the CRM without access to delivery/project management systems.
 This leads to a considerable communication overhead within the business.

-• The traditional model is expensive to build and maintain
+• The traditional Quote-to-Cash model is expensive to build and maintain.

 Generally, service providers try to mitigate these limitations using two methods: systems integration and in-house development: